Sigma Theta Epsilon: Formation

 Its officers include president, vice president, recording secretary, corresponding secretary, treasurer, chaplain, historian, and alumni secretary.

 After a period of expansion, the many chapters became inactive, leading to the 1968 national conclave to appoint a committee to review the fraternity's mission.
 The committee suggested changing the emphasis on Methodist men to Christian men.
 However, this change increased the loss of members because of less support from campus the Wesley Foundations.
 In 1972, the fraternity changed purpose to be religious, service, and social; however, this was reversed in 1975.

 In 1975, Alpha Gamma at West Virginia Wesleyan College and the Epsilon at Ohio Northern University were the only active chapters.
 The addition of a chapter at Mount Union College in April 1980 stimulated optimism for the fraternity.
 However, by 1988 Delta chapter nearly closed and Alpha Gamma's membership was declining.
 That year, Beta Alpha chapter formed in Oklahoma City University.
 The Beta Alpha designation marked what was hoped to be a rebirth for the fraternity, and all chapters from this point on would be named in succession following Beta Alpha.

 In March 1993, the Beta Beta chapter at Miami University of Ohio was formed.
 In the fall of 1993, Delta chapter at University of Mount Union was reviving from nearly closing and initiated its first pledge class in almost five years.
 In 1998, the Beta Gamma chapter was installed at the University of Cincinnati.
 The Beta Delta chapter was formed in 1999 at Our Lady of the Lake University.
 Beta Epsilon chapter from Bradley University was chartered in 2000.
 This was followed by Beta Zeta chapter at Oklahoma City University in 2002 and Beta Eta chapter at West Virginia University and Beta Theta at Ohio University in 2003.
 The addition of the Beta Kappa chapter in 2006 brought the number of active chapters to eleven, the highest number seen since the 1960s.

 However, growth ceased, and in there was only one active chapter, Our Lady of the Lake University.
 On November 19, 2022, Sigma Theta Epsilon officially closed.
 There are no remaining active chapters and all fraternal operations have ceased.

 Symbols

-The Greek letters Sigma Theta Epsilon were selected to represent the Greek words Sunergoi Theou Esman, meaning "Fellow Workers with God".
+The Greek letters Sigma Theta Epsilon were selected to represent the Συνεργοι Θεου Εσμεν.
 This is taken from I Corinthians 3:9 and was also the group's motto.
 The fraternity's insignia included badge, pledge pin, recognition pin, and alumni key.
 The fraternity's colors were purple, old gold, and white.
-Its flag consisted of vertical stripes of purple, white, and gold with the Greek letters ΣΘΕ and the fraternity's crest in the middle stripe.
+Its flag consisted of vertical stripes of purple, white, and gold with the Greek letters "ΣΘΕ" and the fraternity's crest in the middle stripe.